safi-io/SteganographyMessageHider/README.md

 # 🕵️‍♂️ Steganography Message Hider

-> 🎓 *4th Semester Information Security Project – Image Steganography Tool*
+> 🎓 *CS50 Final Project – Image Steganography Tool*

 **Steganography Message Hider** is a web-based steganography tool that allows you to hide and extract secret messages within images.
 With a clean and responsive user interface powered by HTML, CSS, and JavaScript, and a secure backend built in Python, Steganography makes message concealment simple, private, and elegant.